 Reset Mozilla Firefox to Default

-This section describes how to remove unwanted extension from Firefox that may be related to “Your windows (Microsoft) computer has been blocked”..
+This section describes how to remove unwanted extensions from Firefox that may be related to the fake alert.
 This process can fix many browser issues by restoring Firefox to factory settings without affecting your essential information (bookmarks, browsing history, passwords, and Internet cookies) on the browser.
-If you desire to remove only specific extension, please see manual removal of add-on from Firefox.
+If you desire to remove only a specific extension, please see the manual removal of add-ons from Firefox.

-4. Firefox browser will close and start the resetting process.
+5. Firefox browser will close and start the resetting process.
 When done, it will display a list of restored data.
-“Your windows (Microsoft) computer has been blocked” should be gone by now.
+Phony pop-up warning should be gone by now.
 Click Finish to open a fresh version of Firefox.

 Go with the mouse right-down on the screen and “switch to Desktop” (that little part right in the corner, no to see with your eyes but it works if you try with the mouse) if you want to finish your work on the site you intended to go.
 The site with the blocking warning is also minimized and you can choose that one that you need.